sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## iNav Configurator

 Since version 1.9.2, the iNav configurator provides rudimentary mission planning capabilities.
-Since 2.2 it can save and restore missions to the file system.
-Coupled with LuaTelemetry and an applicable radio such as the Taranis series using SmartPort, the iNav Configurator Mission Control is a good option that negates the need for a discrete telemetry radio system.
+Since 2.2 it can save and restore missions to the file system.iNav coupled with LuaTelemetry and an applicable radio such as the Taranis series using SmartPort negates the need for a discrete telemetry radio system and sends all of the telemetry data directly to the LCD screen on the transmitter.

 ## Potential solutions for other platforms